The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 How Chimney Liners Impact Energy Efficiency

 Beyond safety, your chimney liner plays a lesser-known but important role in your home’s overall energy efficiency.
-A properly fitted and well-insulated liner helps your fireplace or wood stove burn more efficiently by maintaining optimal airflow and reducing draft loss.
+A properly fitted and well-insulated liner helps your fireplace, wood stove, or wood pellet stove burn more efficiently by maintaining optimal airflow and reducing draft loss.
 This means more heat stays in your home rather than escaping up the chimney.

 When a liner is damaged or poorly sized, it can create turbulent airflow or allow too much cold air to enter the system.
 This results in uneven combustion, wasted fuel, and heat loss, especially during colder months when you're relying on your fireplace for warmth.
 Over time, inefficient combustion also contributes to creosote buildup, increasing fire hazards and the need for more frequent cleanings.